fpsvogel/fpsvogel.com/src/_posts/2022-08-24-first-six-months-junior-rails-developer-lessons.md

 ---
 title: The first six months
-subtitle: Lessons learned as a junior developer
+subtitle: lessons learned as a junior developer
 ---

 - [Find balance](#find-balance)